Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Exercise can lower blood sugar, help control weight and boost your mood.
-It can also improve blood flow, lower blood pressure, and improve heart health.
+Exercise can lower blood sugar, help control weight, and boost your mood.
+It can also improve blood flow, lower blood pressure, help you use oxygen more efficiently, and improve heart health.
 Even a small amount of regular activity can have a big impact on your health.

 Aerobic exercise.
 This is a rhythmic, repeated, continued movement of large muscle groups for at least 10 minutes at a time.
 Examples include walking, bicycling, jogging, swimming, water aerobics, and many sports.

 Your main goal is to become more active.
 Even a little bit helps.
 Choose an activity that you like.
 Walking is one great form of exercise that everyone can do.
-Talk to your doctor about any limits you may have before starting with an exercise program.
-Then aim for 30 minutes of activity most days of the week.
+Talk to your healthcare provider about any limits you may have before starting with an exercise program.
+Then aim for 40 minutes of moderate to high intensity physical activity on at least 3 to 4 days each week.